confidential-containers/cloud-api-adaptor/ibmcloud-powervs/README.md

 make build
 ```

+> NOTE:
-> If you intend to use DHCP network type for creating peer pod VMs with
+> 1. If you intend to use DHCP network type for creating peer pod VMs with
 > PowerVS provider, you need to additionally add this to `image-prep.template`
 > ```
 > mkdir -p /etc/cloud/cloud.cfg.d